dashingsoft/pyarmor/docs/mode.rst

     exec, eval, super, locals, sys._getframe

-For example, the following functions will not obfuscated by super plus mode, because they use unsupport features or call unsupport functions:
+For example, the following functions are not obfuscated by super plus mode, because they use unsupported features or unsupported functions:

 .. code-block:: python